-Contact Us to Learn Everything Related to Chapter 13, 341, and Confirmation Hearing!
+Contact Us to Learn Everything Related to Chapter 13, 341, and the Confirmation Hearing!

 It takes time to earn experience in handling cases and bankruptcy law.
 You don’t do that in 5, 8, or 10 years.
 You have to learn from thousands of cases, and the judges and trustees must understand they can trust and respect your petitions.

 It is not something quickly learned.
-There are thousands of pages of the bankruptcy code and other statutes you must know.
+You must know thousands of pages of the bankruptcy code and other statutes.
 These sections work like a seamless spider web so deserving debtors can get the debt relief they need.
 We make sure to take care of every sensitive or confidential information.